Neseemo/Image_Processing/README.md

 # Image_Processing

-Material of the course "Mathematical Models and methods for image processing"
+* This folder contains some of the projects and main topics studied during the course "Mathematical Models and methods for image processing"